sinonjs/sinon/docs/_releases/v1.17.6/spies.md

 Array of exception objects thrown, `spy.exceptions[0]` is the exception thrown by the first call.

-If the call did not throw an error, the value at the call's location in `.exceptions` will be `undefined.
+If the call did not throw an error, the value at the call's location in `.exceptions` will be `undefined`.

 #### `spy.returnValues`